ITNEA: Activity

-The members meet several times per year often with a guest speaker covering a topic of importance to members.
-Meetings are structured to facilitate member networking.
-Past speakers have included: the e-Envoy, The Director General of the CBI, a remuneration and share option consultant, fund managers, the Director General of the IoD, financial analysts, a Chairman of an FTSE 100 company, venture capitalists, a leading M&A advisor, legal specialists and others.
-Members are occasionally invited to attend functions with a wider audience, arranged by our sponsors or others.
+The members met several times per year often with a guest speaker covering a topic of importance to members.
+Meetings were structured to facilitate member networking.
+Past speakers included: the e-Envoy, The Director General of the CBI, a remuneration and share option consultant, fund managers, the Director General of the IoD, financial analysts, a Chairman of an FTSE 100 company, venture capitalists, a leading M&A advisor, legal specialists and others.
+Members were occasionally invited to attend functions with a wider audience.